 “Across NWA’s 4 county area, more than 25K children were food insecure in 2016.”

 At Vanguard, we are committed to not just doing our part for our clients but also for our community and planet as a whole.
-That’s why we identify and focus on areas where our ESG plans will make the most impact.
-It is important that our efforts meet and exceed ESG standards and obligations, and whatever we do makes a meaningful difference in areas such as environmental sustainability, diversity promotion in society, food security, and other issues.
+That’s why we identify and focus on areas where our plans will make the most impact.
+It is important that our efforts meet and exceed expectations, and whatever we do makes a meaningful difference in areas such as environmental sustainability, diversity promotion in society, food security, and integrity in business dealing, among others.

 Honor Commitments No Excuses